alepot55/Reproducible-MGC-GTZAN/README.md

     4. Standardizes features by fitting a scaler **only on the training data**.
 -   **Output:** Processed NumPy arrays (`X_train`, `y_train`, etc.) and fitted `scaler`/`label_encoder` objects saved to the `data/processed` directory (not tracked by Git).

-### 📓 `01_Model_Training_Tournament.ipynb`
+### 📓 `01_Model_Training_Tournament_GTZAN.ipynb`
 This is the primary computation notebook.
-It takes the processed data and runs our definitive comparative analysis.
+It takes the processed data and runs our definitive comparative analysis with and without SpecAugment, also computing efficiency metrics.

 -   **Input:** The processed data arrays from Notebook 00.
 -   **Process:**